Last updated January 14, 2021

 Out & About

-In-country travel is allowed which means you’re fine to white-water raft the Nile river, abseil down Sipi Falls, spot elephants, giraffes, lions, and more on safari, and do a few other favorite in-country adventures.
+Tourists sites all over the country are open, which means you’re fine to white-water raft the Nile river, abseil down Sipi Falls, spot elephants, giraffes, lions, and more on safari, and do a few other favorite in-country adventures.

-Okay, now what?
-Should I still apply for Uganda?
+Can I still apply for Uganda?

 Absolutely!
 As outlined above, we are so excited to have volunteers here for.
 Spring 2021 semester.
 So if you’re looking to volunteer for later semester, we’d recommend getting a jump on your application.

 Especially for a country where our volunteers make such a difference in and out of the classroom, we are so excited for volunteers to be back in Uganda!

 What is traveling and living in Uganda like right now?